RobertFent/my-website/README.md

 ## UI todos

+-   popup after created entry + table overflow for entries on mobile
 -   add html into modules maybe and move stuff into app.css
 -   unify the margin between elements -> can easily be done after modularization